-English Heritage has been collecting information on the condition of the country’s built heritage for over twenty years.
+Historic England (and formally English Heritage) has been collecting information on the condition of the country’s built heritage for over twenty years.
 It published the first national Buildings at Risk Register in 1998, now called the Heritage at Risk Register.
 Gloucester City Council produced its first register of buildings at risk in 2001.
 The register brings together information on all listed buildings (and scheduled monuments with substantial masonry remains) within the city which are known to be ‘at risk’ through neglect or decay, or are vulnerable to becoming so.
 The purpose of the register is to raise awareness of the heritage assets in the city which are considered to be at risk and the progress being made, if any, to get them back into a good state of repair.

 Gloucester City is fortunate in having around 660 individual listed buildings.
 In July 2001, 50 listed buildings were identified as being ‘at risk’ or were vulnerable of becoming so.
 Some 30 of these original entries have since been removed from the register due to their future having been secured.
-However, there have subsequently been two complete re-surveys, the most recent being during the Spring/Summer of 2013, which has resulted in new buildings being added to the register.
+However, there have subsequently been two complete re-surveys, the most recent being during the Spring/Summer of 2013, which resulted in new buildings being added to the register.
 On the current register there are 26 buildings at risk and 17 vulnerable of becoming so.

 How is it decided that a building is at risk?